 What is VAST?

-Back in 1998 as the Strategies for Success program gained momentum we found that owners and managers attendees were pumped up and eager to implement the Value Added Service (VAS) Concepts.
-But unfortunately, most hit a “brick wall of passive rejection” with their employees when they returned home.
+Back in 1998 as the Strategies for Success program gained momentum we found that the owners and managers who attended were pumped up and eager to implement the Value Added Service (VAS) Concepts.
+But unfortunately, most hit a “brick wall of passive rejection” with their employees when they returned home!

-We originally planned to have a couple VAST classes a year at each Jon-Don facility but soon realized that the on-location VAST class was the best option for many companies.
+We originally planned to have a couple VAST classes a year at each Jon-Don facility but soon realized that an on-location VAST class at their headquarters was the best option for many companies.
 (Some company owners aren’t too wild about sending their employees off to the big city to “party hearty” and then to “fit in” the VAST seminar if they are not too hung over!)

 You see, the challenge has always been that business owners and managers who attend SFS quickly grasp the concepts and can instantly see “what’s in it for them”.
 However, often times they have trouble getting this same ‘Value Added Service” message across to their employees.